John McAfee, Software Pioneer, Found Dead In A Spanish Prison Cell

 Sanan, his lawyer, told NPR he intended to fight all the charges.

-It was not his first brush with the law.
-In 2012, McAfee was arrested in Guatemala, where he was charged with entering the country illegally.
+It was not McAfee's first brush with the law.
+In 2012, he was arrested in Guatemala, where he was charged with entering the country illegally.
 He had been on a highly publicized flight from his home in Belize since the murder of his neighbor.

 In 2015, McAfee announced a third-party White House bid with his own party: the Cyber Party.